lebigot/realtime_annotate/README.rst

 The program optionally **automatically synchronizes** the annotation timer with an **external player** (music player, etc.).
-Thus, it can automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when the annotation timer is set to a different time.  *MIDI instruments* can be automatically controlled with the `provided MIDI controller
-<midi_player.py>`_.
-Users can control *other kinds of players* by
-writing a few Python functions.
+Thus, it can automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when moving through annotations or when the annotation timer is set to a different time (either to an absolute time or when moving back and forward in time during the annotation process).  *MIDI instruments* can be automatically controlled with the `provided MIDI controller <midi_player.py>`_.
+Users can control *other kinds of players* by writing a few Python functions.

 ..
 Concrete implementation details and features: